aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

 The ``crystal17.main`` plugin is designed with a more programmatic input interface.
 It creates the input ``.d12`` and ``.gui`` files, from a set of AiiDa nodes ( :py:class:`~aiida.orm.data.structure.StructureData` and :py:class:`~aiida.orm.data.parameter.ParameterData`).

 .. note::

   The approach mirrors closely that of the ``aiida-quantumespresso.pw`` plugin, which is discussed in :ref:`this tutorial <my-ref-to-pw-tutorial>`

 This chapter will show how to launch a single CRYSTAL17 calculation.
 We will look at how to run a computation *via* the terminal, then how to construct the inputs for a computation in Python.
-It is assumed that you have already performed the installation, and that you already set up a computer (with verdi), installed CRYSTAL17 and the ``runcry17`` executable on the cluster and in AiiDA.
+It is assumed that you have already performed the installation, and that you already set up a computer (with verdi),installed CRYSTAL17 and the ``runcry17`` executable on the cluster and in AiiDA.
 Although the code should be quite readable, a basic knowledge of Python and object programming is useful.